botworld-wiki/beatburger.github.io/pages/codex.md

 ### Guides

 - **Rare Jackalope:** This one is hard to spot because it looks almost the same as regular bunnies.
-There is no real place to farm for this, it's just random and you'll eventually find one doing the other Codex missions.
+There is no real place to farm for this, it’s just random and you’ll eventually find one doing the other Codex missions.
 Anyways this is what it looks like:

 ![300px Jackalope picture](<https://cdn.discordapp.com/attachments/923510071026155550/925701450565287946/1640773608420.png>)